Skip to content

 Flow

-Browser → GET /connect/start?integration_type=wordpress
+Browser → GET /connect/start?domain=publisher.com

 &return_to=https://publisher.com/wp-admin/...